enochchau/chat-app/README.md

 This is a simple websocket chat app.

-I was mostly trying to learn TypeScript and Parcel.
+I am mostly trying to learn TypeScript and Parcel.

 ## Database